MegaLoler/Nanceloid/README.md

 - copy energy from one waveguide to another function
 - lf source model
 - experimental source model
+- polyphony ?? like a choir manager or something

 ### Waveguide stuff
 - more realistic turbulence